YgLK/poker/multi-module-two-main/poker_readme.txt

     How to run Poker Game
 1. Build the project with Maven.
 2. Find target directory in the poker-server and poker-client module.
-2. Run the Server from your terminal after moving to the target directory in the poker-server module by entering this command: java -jar .\poker-server-1.0-jar-with-dependencies.jar
+3. Run the Server from your terminal after moving to the target directory in the poker-server module by entering this command: java -jar .\poker-server-1.0-jar-with-dependencies.jar
-2. Run the Client from another terminal after moving to the target directory in the poker-client module by entering this command: java -jar .\poker-client-1.0-jar-with-dependencies.jar You can run multiple Clients (from multiple terminals).
+4. Run the Client from another terminal after moving to the target directory in the poker-client module by entering this command: java -jar .\poker-client-1.0-jar-with-dependencies.jar
+5. You should run multiple Clients each from another terminal.
+When all players have set nicknames you can start the game (don't type 'get cards' command before all players has joined).
+Type 'queue' to check when is your turn.

 Five-card draw (Poker) - INSTRUCTIONS